pletzer/nzesm_apptainer/README.md

 ## How to build a container

 First you need to have Apptainer installed.
-If you're running Linux, you're in luck, just follow the (instructions)[https://apptainer.org/docs/user/latest/].
+If you're running Linux, you're in luck, just follow these [instructions](https://apptainer.org/docs/user/latest/).
 On Windows, you can use Windows Linux Subsystem (WSL).

 A container needs a definition file, e.g. `conf/nzesmenv.def`.
 This file lists the operating system, the compilers and the steps to build the libraries.
 It is a recipe for building the container.